de-Boer-Lab/hashFrag/README.md

 > To remain consistent with BLAST scoring parameter specification, hashFrag expects a negative value for `penalty` but a positive value for `gapopen` and `gapextend` arguments (gap penalties will be subtracted from the alignment score during calculation).
 A positive value is expected for `reward`.

 Changing these parameters can drastically impact the identification process of homology.
 Please see permissible scoring parameter combinations for the BLASTn algorithm [here](https://www.ncbi.nlm.nih.gov/sites/books/NBK279684/) (Table D1).

+hashFrag expects both the forward and reverse orientation of sequences to be included in the input FASTA files.
+If a dataset has only one orientation, the user must add in the corresponding reverse orientations of sequences.
+Currently, hashFrag expects reverse strand sequences to be annotated with a `_Reversed` suffix.

+> For example, for sequence ID `seq_A`, there should be a corresponding `seq_A_Reversed` sequence that is its reverse complement.

 ## Existing data splits